-While walking into your nearest Lawson or Seven Eleven store, you may have noticed a poster for an upcoming sumo tournament or a Studio Ghibli art exhibition.
+While walking into your nearest Lawson or 7-Eleven store, you may have noticed a poster for an upcoming sumo tournament or a Studio Ghibli art exhibition.
 One of the best services available at convenience stores is their extensive booking services.

-Photocopy and Printing
+Konbini’s Photocopy and Printing Service

 This might be due to the more compact-sized houses, but it’s not common for households in Japan to have a computer with a printer and scanner as they take up so much space.

 Luggage Delivery Services and More

-All you need to do is drop off your suitcase at a convenience store with the Kuroneko Yamato symbol and continue on with your travels, secure with the knowledge that your luggage will be waiting for you at your next destination.
-The Japanese often use this service to send heavy luggage a few days ahead of travel, knowing it’ll be an easy pick up for them right at the departure terminal.
+All you need to do is drop off your suitcase at a convenience store with the Kuroneko Yamato symbol and continue with your travels, knowing that your luggage will be waiting for you at your next destination.
+The Japanese often use this service to send heavy luggage a few days before travel, knowing it’ll be an easy pick up right at the departure terminal.

-For those that don’t speak Japanese, you can check this guide from Kuroneko Yamato, a well-known and trusted luggage forwarding company in Japan, on how to fill out the forms.
+For those that don’t speak Japanese, you can check out this guide from Kuroneko Yamato, a well-known and trusted luggage forwarding company in Japan, on how to fill out the forms.

 You can also find free wifi at any konbini shop, which is life-saving while traveling in Japan.